-- Feeling empowered: by having a support group in place, you can learn from, and support, each other.
-Having your skills re-affirmed by peers within your group can lead to you feeling empowered about yourself and your skills.
+- Feeling empowered: You can learn from and support each other by having a support group in place.
+Having your skills re-affirmed by peers within your group can make you feel empowered about yourself and your skills.

-- Clear understanding of what to expect: instead of thinking “how do I sign this” or “what was that multi-channel sign” you now have a group you can turn to for reminders or reinforcements of what’s been learnt.
+- A clear understanding of what to expect: instead of thinking, “how do I sign this” or “what was that multi-channel sign” you now have a group you can turn to for reminders or reinforcements of what’s been learnt.

-- A chance to be open and honest: when boundaries or rules are put into place in a support group (e.g. keeping opinions in the safe space) then you have an opportunity to say the fears or worries you will undoubtedly have about learning BSL.
-You’ll probably find that others in your support group will be facing these fears too, meaning you won’t feel as lonely.
+- A chance to be open and honest: when boundaries or rules are put into place in a support group (e.g. keeping opinions in a safe space), you have an opportunity to express the fears or worries you will undoubtedly have about learning BSL.
+You’ll probably find that others in your support group will face these fears too, meaning you won’t feel as lonely.